taublast/Doom.Mobile/README.md

 ## To Do

+* Add UI for selecting one of the WADs when many are found.
+* Track selected weapon and highlight its number in custom UI.
 * Add music
-* Add UI for selecting one of the WADs when many are found.
-* Track selected wepon and highlight its number in custom UI.

 ## Ancestors